BlockstreamResearch/bip-frost-dkg/README.md

 ```

 ### Ensuring Agreement
-TODO: What about replay protection?
-Ephemeral pubkeys should guarantee this, at least when they are present and hashed everytime

-TODO: Should Eq also take the ids as inputs (and if yes, as part of x)?

 TODO: The term agreement is overloaded (used for formal property of Eq and for informal property of DKG).
 Maybe rename one to consistency?
 Check the broadcast literature first

 A crucial prerequisite for security is that participants reach agreement over the results of the DKG.